agabor/docs/_includes/graphql/objects.md

 }
 ```

-**Note:** The `id` is a [Relay Global Object Identification](https://facebook.github.io/relay/graphql/objectidentification.htm); it's **not** a Parse `objectId`.
+**Note:** The `id` is a [Relay Global Object Identification](https://facebook.github.io/relay/graphql/objectidentification.htm); it's **not** a MSG `objectId`.
 Most of the time the `Relay Node Id` is a `Base64` of the `ParseClass` and the `objectId`.

 ## Update

-For each class in your application's schema, Parse Server automatically generates a custom mutation for updating this class' objects through the GraphQL API.
+For each class in your application's schema, MSG Server automatically generates a custom mutation for updating this class' objects through the GraphQL API.

-For example, if you have a class named `GameScore` in the schema, Parse Server automatically generates a new mutation called `updateGameScore`.
+For example, if you have a class named `GameScore` in the schema, MSG Server automatically generates a new mutation called `updateGameScore`.

 ```js
 // Header